avreal/avillarreal.io/content/posts/OSPFAreaTypes.md

 ~~~

-in fact the only type 3 LSA being flooded which directs all area 2 routers to send all traffic not otherwise specified towards the ABR.
-Now compare the LSDB after configuring area 2 as totally stubby to the [__initial LSDB of area 2__](/textfiles/post1/area2lsdb.txt) and we have drastically reduced the OSPF overhead on the routers within area 2.
+in fact this is the only type 3 LSA being flooded into the area, which results in a route that directs all area 2 routers to send all traffic not otherwise specified towards the ABR.
+Now compare the LSDB after configuring area 2 as totally stubby to the [__initial LSDB of area 2__](/1resources/textfiles/ospfstub1/area2lsdb.txt) and we have drastically reduced the OSPF overhead on the routers within area 2.

+At this point I hope this has cleared up stub areas and totally stubby areas, however the configuration above should raise some questions.
+For example, what if we wanted to configure an area with an ASBR as a stub?
+What if we wish to redistribute directly into a stub but not allow external routes from other areas?
+In my next post I will discuss the extension to the classic stubby areas, known as Not So Stubby Areas (seriously).

+If you have any questions about the content of this post, don't hesitate to [__email__](mailto:villarreal.alan.aav@gmail.com) me or leave a comment in the disqus section below!